SpineEventEngine/time/validation-tests/Module.md

 # Module `validation-tests`

-This is a test-only module that verifies time-related validation options.
+This is a test-only module that verifies compilation using Protobuf files in the `testFixtures` source set.
+The module is based on Prototap and verifies the handling of errors in using time-related validation options, such as `(when)`.